Electronics project notes/Audio notes - Digital sound communication

 (Note: no technical relation to I2C)

-As I2S doesn't spec a plug, or how to deal with longer cables (impedance and such), it is indeed mostly used within devices.
+I2S doesn't spec a plug, or how to deal with longer distances (impedance and such).

 Lines and bits and interpretation